abertschi/stacktrace-unserialize/README.md

 > Java StackTrace as String to Throwable

-The aim of this project is to provide a utility to unserialize StackTraces from Strings.
+The aim of this project is to provide a utility to unserialize a Java StackTrace from String to `java.lang.Throwable`.

 ## Install
 ```xml